DannyBen/jobly-book/src/configuration/worker-config.md

 * Specify default values for the worker \(instead of specifying them inside the jobs themselves\).
 * Specify additional advanced sidekiq configuration options.

-> Tip: The worker configuration file is in fact a [sidekiq configuration file](https://github.com/mperham/sidekiq/wiki/Advanced-Options).
+> <i class='fa fa-arrow-right'></i> Tip: The worker configuration file is in fact a [sidekiq configuration file](https://github.com/mperham/sidekiq/wiki/Advanced-Options).
 Refer to the sidekiq documentation if you need more advanced options.

 ## Sample Worker Configuration File